 Initial Production Rates

-The initial production rates provided in this News Release should be considered to be preliminary.
-Initial production rates disclosed herein may not necessarily be indicative of long term performance or of ultimate recovery.
+Test Results and Initial Production Rates: The well test results and initial production rates provided in this presentation should be considered to be preliminary, except as otherwise indicated.
+Test results and initial production rates disclosed herein may not necessarily be indicative of long term performance or of ultimate recovery.

 Non-GAAP Financial Measures